-The CanSat book is built up so that you can start from scratch and get a feeling of mastering the kit as you read through the pages.
-In the beginning we will describe how you can get your Arduino board and shield up and running, and also go through the primary mission.
+The CanSat book content is arranged and written so that you, as a secondary school teacher or student can start without previous knowlegde in the field and get a feeling of mastering the kit as you read through the pages.
+For each of the different CanSat versions included in the compendium, we start by describing how to get your microprocessor board (Arduino or Teensy) and sensor board up and running, and we go through the primary mission.

-In most competitions in Europe, you have a standard primary mission which is equal to all participants.
-The teams will also have to complete a secondary mission of their own choosing.
-This will only be touched slightly in this CanSat book.
+In most competitions in Europe, including the yearly ESA European CanSat Competition, you have a standard primary mission which is equal to all participants.
+In addition to the primary mission, the teams also have to complete a secondary mission of their own choice.
+The secondary mission will only be touched slightly in this CanSat book, but as an example of a secondary mission, sections on how to include a GPS are included.

 - The AAU version 3 CanSat kit includes analogue sensors and is based on an Arduino Uno